ArminMoghimi/RiverSnap/README.md

 Please consider citing our papers if these codes and datasets are helpful and used anywhere.
 A Comparative Performance Analysis of Popular Deep Learning Models and Segment Anything Model (SAM) for River Water Segmentation in Close-Range Remote Sensing Imagery, IEEE Access 2024.
 ARMIN MOGHIMI, MARIO WELZEL, TURGAY CELIK, and TORSTEN SCHLURMANN

+# The page is in the process of being created or updated.